-But binge experiences are not just seasonal phenomenons.
+Now “binge” options are widely available in all sorts of mediums.
 From online shopping to TV streaming to Spotify to “getting lost” in Wikipedia, interest in any subject can become voluntarily intense.

 This is a crucial concept for all marketers to understand – when you’ve grabbed someone’s interest, everything needs to be shiny and ready for their binge experience into your brand and product.